spw32767/fund-management-unify/MERGED_SUBMISSIONS.md

 If a submission number is unavailable, the service falls back to a safe name such as `submission-42_merged_document.pdf`.
 Existing files are never overwritten; a numeric suffix is added when needed.

+The merged file's database record uses the existing `submission` folder type.
+This keeps downstream tooling—such as download reporting or admin dashboards that filter on submission files—compatible without requiring schema changes.

 ## API response

 A successful merge returns JSON that includes the stored file metadata: